A fibration theorem for collapsing sequences of Alexandrov spaces: Preliminaries

-The proof is easy by contradiction (see \cite[3.2]{F} for instance).
+The proof is by contradiction (see \cite[3.2]{F} for instance).

-\begin{rem} Furthermore, if $k<n$, then $\Sigma$ is not empty.
+\begin{rem} Furthermore, if $k<n$, then $\Sigma$ is nonempty.
 Indeed, $\mathbb S^{k-1}$ cannot be a limit of a collapsing sequence of Alexandrov spaces of curvature $\ge1$.
-This follows, for instance, from the fact that such a limit space has a proper extremal subset (\cite[3.2]{P3}).
+This follows, for instance, from the fact that such a limit space either has diameter no greater than $\pi/2$ or contains a proper extremal subset (\cite[3.2]{P3}).
 In particular, if $k=n-1$, then $\Sigma_p$ is $\varkappa(\delta)$-close to $\mathbb S^{n-1}$ or the closed unit hemisphere $\mathbb S^{n-1}_+$. \end{rem}

 Let $0<\varepsilon<1$.
 Let $X$ and $Y$ be metric spaces.
 A map $f:X\to Y$ is called an \textit{$\varepsilon$-almost isometry} if it is surjective and $||f(x)f(y)|/|xy|-1|<\varepsilon$ for any $x,y\in X$.
 Let $U$ be an open subset of $X$.
 A map $f:U\to Y$ is called an \textit{$\varepsilon$-open map} if for any $x\in U$ and $v\in Y$ such that $\bar B(x,\varepsilon^{-1}|f(x)v|)\subset U$, there exists $y\in U$ such that $f(y)=v$ and $\varepsilon|xy|\le|f(x)v|$.